-Developed by the Data Science and Data Engineering group at the Broad Institute, the toolkit offers a wide variety of tools with a primary focus on variant discovery and genotyping.
+Developed in the Data Sciences Platform at the Broad Institute, the toolkit offers a wide variety of tools with a primary focus on variant discovery and genotyping.
 Its powerful processing engine and high-performance computing features make it capable of taking on projects of any size.

 The GATK is the industry standard for identifying SNPs and indels in germline DNA and RNAseq data.
 Its scope is now expanding to include somatic variant calling tools, and to tackle copy number (CNV) and structural variation (SV).
 In addition to the variant callers themselves, the GATK also includes many utilities to perform related tasks such as processing and quality control of high-throughput sequencing data.

 These tools were primarily designed to process exomes and whole genomes generated with Illumina sequencing technology, but they can be adapted to handle a variety of other technologies and experimental designs.
 And although it was originally developed for human genetics, the GATK has since evolved to handle genome data from any organism, with any level of ploidy.

 When you're isolating DNA in the lab, you don't treat the work like isolated, disconnected tasks.
 Every task is a step in a well-documented protocol, carefully developed to optimize yield, purity and to ensure reproducibility as well as consistency across all samples and experiments.
 We believe working with the sequencing data should be treated in the same thorough manner.

 That's why GATK comes with complete reads-to-results Best Practices workflow recommendations, battle-tested in production at the Broad Institute and optimized to produce the most accurate results with the most computational efficiency.